JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 ### Why an EventEmitter API?

 To me, it's the inherent simplicity of "something happened, so now run this code."
 When an issue is opened on GitHub, run this code.
-This let's you focus on your app code, and not care what Probot is doing under the hood.
-Similar to something like Express's `app.get()`, but this let's you register multiple event handlers for the same event, and have an infinite list of events (since they're just strings).
+This lets you focus on your app code, and not care what Probot is doing under the hood.
+Similar to something like Express's `app.get()`, but this lets you register multiple event handlers for the same event, and have an infinite list of events (since they're just strings).

 ## Authentication